MichaelCurrin/blender/README.md

 4. Open in the browser:
     - http://127.0.0.1:4000/food-blender-site/

-### Github Pages
+### GitHub Pages

-Fork the project.
+1. Fork the project.

-Go to the repo's settings.
+2. Go to the repo's settings.

-Setup the Github Pages section using `master` branch.
+3. Setup the Github Pages section using `master` branch.

-Click on the URL which pages under Github Pages section.
+4. Click on the URL which pages under GitHub Pages section.

 ## Development